+The "PUD" Planned Unit Development District is intended to provide for development on large sites where the uses, standards and requirements of a standard zone, or a combination of existing zones, cannot achieve the desired development pattern for the proposed land use(s).
+(Examples include: Combination of residential and commercial uses; master planned communities; unique design, scale or location of manufacturing and or warehouse and distribution uses.)
+All development shall promote multi-modal mobility throughout and create a walkable, bikeable environment.

+2. Applicability

-- 1.Purpose and Intent.
-The "PUD" Planned Unit Development District is intended to provide for development on large sites where the uses, standards and requirements of a standard zone, or a combination of existing zones, cannot achieve the desired development pattern for the proposed land use(s)..
-(Examples include: Combination of residential and commercial uses; master planned communities; unique design, scale or location of manufacturing and or warehouse and distribution uses.) - 2.
-Applicability.
-PUD Districts shall only be available for proposed new developments on parcels of land greater than two acres in total area, and where all of the following are present: - A. The proposed planned unit development produces an environment of stable and desirable character in keeping with the principles of good neighborhood design, and shall provide high quality examples of open space/recreation facilities, efficiency in street patterns, and areas for parking adequate for the occupancy proposed, or equal to the requirements of this UDO. - B. The proposed planned unit development's intensity and density is consistent with the land use goals and objectives of the Comprehensive Plan, is compatible with the character of surrounding lots, and in the best interest of the City. - C. The proposed planned unit development is necessary to permit special consideration of property with unique features, such as historical significance, unusual topography, landscape amenities, or unusual property size and shape. - 3.Procedure.
+PUD Districts shall only be available for proposed new developments on parcels of land greater than two (2) acres in total area, and where all of the following are present:

+- A. The proposed planned unit development produces an environment of stable and desirable character in keeping with the principles of good neighborhood design, and shall provide high quality examples of open space/recreation facilities, efficiency in street patterns, and areas for parking adequate for the occupancy proposed, or equal to the requirements of this UDO. - B. The proposed planned unit development's intensity and density is consistent with the land use goals and objectives of the Comprehensive Plan, is compatible with the character of surrounding lots, and in the best interest of the City. - C. The proposed planned unit development is necessary to permit special consideration of property with unique features, such as historical significance, unusual topography, landscape amenities, or unusual property size and shape.

+3. Procedure

 The procedure for rezoning a lot as a PUD District is set forth in Section 155.084.
 Petitioners may elect to file a PUD Zoning petition and a Preliminary Plat concurrently.
-The procedure for Preliminary Platting is set forth in 155.071. - A. At the time of a petition for rezoning a parcel(s) of land to a PUD District, a land use and development plan shall be provided that shows in general terms the following: - i.
-Major circulation patterns with complete street concepts; - ii.
+The procedure for Preliminary Platting is set forth in 155.071.

+- A. At the time of a petition for rezoning a parcel(s) of land to a PUD District, a land use and development plan shall be provided that shows in general terms the following: - Major circulation patterns with complete street concepts; - ii.
 General locations of land uses and estimated acreage; - iii.
 Generalized proposal for built pattern including buildings, structures, and parking areas/locations; - iv.
 Open space, buffer yards, preservation areas, and recreational facilities; - v.
 Areas in which structures may be built (buildable area), including areas for cluster type residential development without lot lines; - vi.
 Phasing of the proposed development; - vii.
-Other details to indicate unique features and character of the proposed development. - B. A Statement of Development Standards shall be required with the petition for rezoning for approval by the Plan Commission.
-This and any commitments made shall be recorded with the appropriate office and adopted in to the UDO.
-The Statement of Development Standards shall include all proposed standards for the following: - i.
-Lot and Floor Area minimums; - ii.
-Ratios of floor space to land area; - iii.
-Minimum open space required for different use types; - iv.
-Setback lines and minimum yards, including perimeter yards when abutting a lower density use; - v.
-Building separations; - vi.
-Height of structures;
+Other details to indicate unique features and character of the proposed development.